qmetry/qaf/pages/latest/gherkin_client.md

 The predominant benefit is, you can run Gherkin as QAF scenario so it will have all QAF execution **features like run configuration, reporting, parallel execution, step listener**.

-## Why QAF-Gherkin Scenario Factory
+## Why QAF Scenario Factory for Gherkin
 Gherkin is well known behavior driven language that Cucumber understands.
 However with Cucumber JVM there are few challenges like:

 -  Lake of run configuration: you need to be dependent on other java unit testing framework JUnit or TestNG just for run configuration.
 Even if you use TestNG with Cucumber, you can't take full advantage of all features provided by TestNG!